technix/atrament-core/README.md

 Event: `'game/init', { pathToInkFile: path, inkFile: file }`

-#### async atrament.game.loadInkFile()

-Load Ink file, specified on init stage.

-Event: `'game/loadInkFile', inkFilename`

 #### async atrament.game.initInkStory()

-If `loadInkFile` is not called yet, calls it first.
-Initializes Ink story, updates game metadata.
+If initialized game is not the same as current one - load Ink file and initialize Ink Story object.
+Then updates game metadata.

 Event: `'game/initInkStory'`

 #### async atrament.game.start(saveslot)

 If `initInkStory` is not called yet, calls it first.
-Reset game state, register automated variable observers.
+Clears game state, registers automated variable observers.
 If `saveslot` is defined, load state from specified save.

 Event: `'game/start', { saveSlot: saveslot }`